 Our top tip is to regularly wash your hands using warm water and soap.

 Hands are a breeding site for germs so keeping them clean is the first step in preventing colds and the flu.
 It’s also a good idea to bring hand sanitizer in your bag to keep those germs away while you’re on the go!

 Keep surfaces clean

-Getting a flu vaccination between September and October each year greatly reduces your risk of becoming sick.
-This is particularly advisable for the elderly, international travellers and other high-risk categories.
+Getting a flu vaccination between September and October each year greatly reduces your risk of catching the flu – especially for the elderly, international travellers and other high-risk categories.

 A flu immunisation ensures your body is ready to fight germs, even before you have been exposed to them.

 Flu germs are highly contagious and tend to spread like wildfire from the infected.